 If you don’t have any traffic on your website, focus on building that before you put all your time into an online course.

-7. Giving Up Before You Even Get Started
+8. Giving Up Before You Even Get Started

 Creating a course, and marketing it, isn’t for the faint of heart.

-It takes a lot of time and while you can get big money in the long term, you aren’t going to make that big money quickly.
+It takes a lot of time, and while you can get big money in the long term, you aren’t going to make that big money quickly.

-You need to put in time and energy to not just build the course, but also to build the audience who will look at that course and purchase it.
+You need to put in time and energy not just to build the course but also to build the audience who will look at that course and purchase it.

 That’s the only way to build a successful online course and not succumb to one of the reasons online course creators fail.

-8. Not Having a Clear End in Mind
+9. Not Having a Clear End in Mind

 For example, your result can’t be something vague like to be a better basketball player.
-It needs to be more specific like this course will teach you how to make 8 out of every 10 free-throws guaranteed.
+It needs to be more specific like this course will teach you how to make 8 out of every ten free-throws guaranteed.

 Build Your Course!

-Building an online course is something that every business owner should try to do, because it is a great way to bring your audience members in.
+Building an online course is something that every business owner should try to do because it is a great way to bring your audience members in.

 It’s also a great way to make some passive income and have some real fun teaching your course!